Travelling Belgium With Kids: An Autism-Friendly Guide

 If you are British, make sure you travel with the free GHIC card.

-Vaccinations needed for visiting Belgium
+Vaccinations Needed for Visiting Belgium

 There are no unusual vaccine requirements for most UK travellers, but you should check the latest NHS travel health advice before departure.
 Typically, anywhere you travel outside of the UK will require you to have the standard vaccines recommended for life in the UK.
 The most reliable source for up-to-date travel vaccination guidance is the standard NHS Inform website and the Travel Pro website).

-Currency used in Belgium
+Currency Used in Belgium

 The local currency is the Euro (EUR).
 Belgium is highly card-friendly, including for small purchases, but I still recommend carrying some cash for markets or small independent shops.